-In February of 2018, Atlantic Airways signed a leasing agreement with American company Air Lease for the long-term lease of a new Airbus A320neo.
-The aircraft is being built in the Airbus factory and will be delivered to the airline in the first quarter of 2019.
-This aircraft will predominantly service the Faroes/Copenhagen route.
+In 2018, Atlantic Airways signed two leasing contracts with the American company Air Lease, concerning two brand new Airbus A320neo aircraft.
+The aircraft are being built in the Airbus factory.
+The first aircraft will be delivered in May/June of 2019, while the second aircraft will arrive in the second quarter of 2020.

-The A320neo will have 174 seats, lower fuel consumption and lower CO2 emissions than the current Airbus aircraft.
-The new aircraft will therefore seat more passengers than the current aircraft.
+The two A320neo will have 174 seats, lower fuel consumption and lower CO2 emissions than the current Airbus aircraft.